david-siqi-liu/david-siqi-liu.github.io/_projects/openstack.markdown

 The first analysis I did was understanding how visible information, such as prior votes and comments, affects the evaluation decision of a reviewer.

-I used <a href="https://pydriller.readthedocs.io/en/latest/">PyDriller</a> to mine patches and extract their characteristics from Git repositories.
-For each patch, I collected its review dynamics data using the <a href="https://docs.opendev.org/opendev/system-config/latest/gerrit.html">Gerrit REST API</a>.
+I used <a href="https://pydriller.readthedocs.io/en/latest/" target="_blank">PyDriller</a> to mine patches and extract their characteristics from Git repositories.
+For each patch, I collected its review dynamics data using the <a href="https://docs.opendev.org/opendev/system-config/latest/gerrit.html" target="_blank">Gerrit REST API</a>.
 Lastly, I computed reviewer characteristics and assign them to each review.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">